DimitarL/Maze-Game/README.md

 # Maze-Game
-Maze game for both desktop and mobile browsers.
+Simple Maze Game for both desktop and mobile bowsers.